Nevoss/form-wrapper-js/docs/guide/form-submission.md

 ## Usage

-There is couple of things that hapends when your are submitting your form, but first let see a basic submission
+There are couple of things that can happen when submitting a form, but first, let see a basic submission implementation.

 ```vue
 <template>